Sign up now! Sleep Tech Classes are starting in April 2021!

 How is National School of Sleep Medicine different from other training programs?

-For our introductory courses, we offer small classes of no more than 4 participants.
-This ensures that you get the most out of the courses.
+For our introductory courses, we offer small classes This ensures that you get the most out of the courses.
 We also offer a variety of teaching modalities including lectures, hands-on scoring, as well as patient viewing.
 The instructors at National School of Sleep Medicine has more than 30 years in combined experience.

 Is there a discount for sending more than one participant from an organization or hospital?